Schpser/Portfolio/README.md

 #### 💡 Work Standards & Synergy

 **🤝 Collaboration Model:**
 We will adopt a "Feature-Pairing" model.
-For each main feature (e.g., "Score submission"), Hugo will develop the C client and Melissa the API endpoint, with systematic cross-code reviews.
+For each main feature (e.g., "Score submission"), we will collaboratively design, implement, and test it together, ensuring shared understanding and code ownership.

 **💬 Communication:**
-- Daily 15-minute sync sessions (Discord)
+- Daily sync sessions (Discord)
 - Centralized documentation on Notion
-- Task management via Trello (To Do/Doing/Done)

 **🎯 Decision-making:**
 - Consensus for creative choices